merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 ### Other output options

-Regardless of which output type you are working with, there are a few generic options for controlling how the output files look.
+Regardless of which output type you are working with, there are a few generic options for controlling how the output files look like.

 **Changing the output file prefix**